codifice/blog/content/posts/2020-02-18-configuring-the-rpi-cluster-network/index.md

 interface=eth0
 dhcp-range=10.0.1.100,10.0.1.200,255.255.255.0,24h
 dhcp-option=option:router,10.0.1.1

+dhcp-host=master,10.0.1.2
 ```

+> The last line will assign a static IP of 10.0.1.2 to any host named `master`

 We also need to update the RPi `/etc/hosts` to use the static IP address for the cluster/gateway/cache RPis